What is Mastercard? A comprehensive guide to the global card network

 Mastercard also supports a variety of specialized transactions beyond traditional retail settings.
 These include B2B payments, digital wallets, and mobile payment systems.
 Global enterprises often use Mastercard’s capabilities for disbursement solutions and treasury operations, making it a versatile provider for handling complex financial activities.

 In addition to the services and products it offers to businesses, Mastercard operates a huge network for facilitating payment transactions, bringing together financial institutions, businesses, and customers.
 It acts as an intermediary that authorizes, clears, and settles transactions.
-Here’s how this actually works:
+Here’s how it works:

 • Authorization: When a Mastercard is swiped, dipped, or entered online, the transaction details are sent to the business’s bank, then forwarded to the cardholder’s issuing bank for approval.
 Mastercard’s network is the conduit for this data exchange.

-• Clearing: Post-authorization, the issuing bank transfers the funds to the acquiring bank through the Mastercard network, and the transaction details are recorded and reconciled.
+• Clearing: After the authorization, the issuing bank transfers the funds to the acquiring bank through the Mastercard network, and the transaction details are recorded and reconciled.

-• Settlement: Finally, funds are deposited from the acquiring bank into the business’s bank account.
+• Settlement: Funds are deposited from the acquiring bank into the business’s bank account.
 This usually occurs within a couple of business days.

 Mastercard primarily makes money through fees charged to financial institutions for the use of its branded cards and network.
 Additionally, it charges for other services such as data processing and cross-border transactions, and these fees can vary depending on the jurisdiction and specific services used.